Janne Seppänen, Solution Manager, Rail

 ”There are not many jobs where you can deal with such comprehensive technologies.”

-Janne works as a service engineer in the Maintenance and After-Sales services unit and is responsible, with his colleagues, for the maintenance of the railway systems delivered by Mipro.
-His job is varied and includes on-call work, reviews, system upgrades and reporting; in other words, work at the computer and on the field.
+Earlier Janne worked as a service engineer in the Maintenance and After-Sales services unit and was responsible, with his colleagues, for the maintenance of the railway systems delivered by Mipro.
+His job was varied and includes on-call work, reviews, system upgrades and reporting; in other words, work at the computer and on the field.
 Janne came to Mipro to complete his diploma work for his electrical engineer examination in January 2009 and stayed on.

 ”My work is full of variety.
 When you are on duty, you don’t know in the morning what the day will bring,” says Janne.
 In addition to being on-call during the day, Janne participates in round-the-clock duties that take place every tenth week.
 It means he has to be on alert 24 hours a day for one week. ”On-call work has advantages and disadvantages.
 The best is that you learn new things about systems and peripheral devices all the time.
 It is also rewarding when you are able to clear a failure situation.”